tjheffner/WordOrderJS/README.md

 #### Description

-This app allows users to input a block of words and returns the overall word count, plus the count of each individual word, ordered by number of times a word appeared.
+This app allows users to input a block of words and returns the overall word count, plus a list of words entered ordered by number of times a word appeared.

 #### Setup instructions
 1. Clone this git repository